shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 ## Conclusion

-The first thing I want to say is thank you to [@N4k3dTurtl3](https://twitter.com/N4k3dTurtl3) for the initial post on this subject.
-I really liked the simplicity and efficiency of this trick.
-It always amazes me how this kind of hack can defeat really advanced protections such as Credential Guard.
+The first thing I want to say is thanks to [@N4k3dTurtl3](https://twitter.com/N4k3dTurtl3) for the initial post on this subject.
+I liked the simplicity and efficiency of this trick.
+It always amazes me how this kind of hack can defeat advanced protections such as Credential Guard.

 Now, the question is, as a pentester (or a red teamer), should you use the technique I described in this post?
-The idea of not having to rely on hardcoded offsets and therefore running code that is version-independent is attractive.
+The idea of not having to rely on hardcoded offsets and therefore running version-independent code is attractive.
 However, it might also be a bit riskier as pattern matching is not an exact science.
-To address this, I implemented a safeguard which consists in ensuring that the pattern is matched exactly once.
+To address this, I implemented a safeguard that consists in ensuring that the pattern is matched exactly once.
 This leaves us with only one potential false positive: the pattern could be matched exactly once on a _random_ portion of code, which seems rather unlikely.
 The only risk I see is that Microsoft could slightly change the implementation so that my pattern just no longer works.

 As for defenders, enabling Credential Guard should not refrain you from enabling LSA protection as well.
 We all know that it can be completely bypassed, but this operation has a cost for an attacker.
-It requires to run code in the Kernel or use a sophisticated userland bypass, which both create avenues for detection.
+It requires running code in the Kernel or using a sophisticated userland bypass, which both create avenues for detection.
 As rightly said by [@N4k3dTurtl3](https://twitter.com/N4k3dTurtl3):

 > _The goal is to increase the cost in time, effort, and tooling [...] thus making your network less appealing as a target and increasing opportunities for detection and response_.

-Lastly, this was a cool little challenge, not too difficult, and as always I learned a few things along the way, the perfect recipe.
-Oh, and if you have read this far, you can find my PoC [here](https://github.com/itm4n/Pentest-Windows/tree/main/CredGuardBypassOffsets).
+Lastly, this was a cool little challenge, not too difficult, and as always I learned a few things along the way.
+Oh, and if you have read this far, you can find my Proof-of-Concept [here](https://github.com/itm4n/Pentest-Windows/tree/main/CredGuardBypassOffsets).

 ## Links & Resources